SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Prompt for StageAware SAGEO

-Based on our analysis in Section \ref{subsec:insights}, we introduce a stage-aware SAGEO strategy that tailors optimization to the specific priorities of each pipeline stage.
-The complete prompt template for our strategy is shown in Table \ref{tab:our_method_prompt}.
+Based on the empirical findings from SAGEO Arena, we introduce a stage-aware SAGEO strategy that tailors optimization to the specific priorities of each pipeline stage.
+The prompt is shown in Table \ref{tab:our_method_prompt}.